Horace Bénédict de Saussure: Personal life and death

+Saussure's health began to fail in 1791, at the same time that he suffered financial losses.
+Saussure died in Geneva 22 January 1799.

+His great-grandson Ferdinand de Saussure (1857 – 1913) was an important linguist and semiotician.

 Recognition

 The genus of plants Saussurea, some adapted to growing in extreme high-alpine climates, is named after him and his plant-physiologist son Nicolas-Théodore de Saussure.

-The Alpine Botanical Garden Saussurea, located at Pavillon du Mont Fréty, first station for the Skyway Monte Bianco cable car, in Courmayeur, Aosta Valley, is named after it.
+The Alpine Botanical Garden Saussurea, located at Pavillon du Mont Fréty, first station for the Skyway Monte Bianco cable car, in Courmayeur, Aosta Valley, is named after him.